-- Decide whether a longer trip is feasible this year. - Would it be easier if family came to you instead? - Would it be easier if you waited on bigger trips until your child is a little older?
+- Decide whether a longer trip is feasible this year. - Would it be easier/possible for family to come to you instead? - Would it be easier if you waited on bigger trips until your child is a little older?

 Pack with Purpose.